 7 Ways to Create More Value For Your Marketing Dollar

-Marketing to a specific niche is a great way to create more quality leads, as well as, create more value for your marketing dollar.
-Let’s say you cater to millennials, but it’s not clearly expressed on your website.
-If that is the case, then you are missing out on a huge opportunity to connect with and drive that specific clientele to your site.
+Marketing to a specific niche improves the quality of your leads and the value for your marketing dollar.
+Let’s say you cater to millennials, but your site does not demonstrate any features that appeal to your audience.
+If that is the case, then you are missing out on a huge opportunity to connect with and drive your ideal clientele to your site.

 Let’s still assume your target market is millennials.
 How can you target millennials throughout your website?
-One way to do this is through social media!
-As the first generation to grow up with social media, they are the most connected generation and socially savvy.
-Thus, you’re going to want to make sure your social icons are clearly displayed on your website.
-Make sure your social icons are also noticeable within the first few seconds of landing on your site.
-Millennials love to check businesses out on social media and see what everyone is talking about, so make it easy for them to connect with you.
+Social media is a great start.
+As the first generation to grow up with social media, they are the most digitally connected and socially savvy.
+So make sure your social icons are clearly displayed on your website and visible in the first few seconds.
+Millennials love to check businesses on social media to get a feeling for the brand’s personality, so make it easy for them to connect with you.

-In our industry, if you don’t have a specialty or serve a niche then it’s easy to get lost in the mix.
-Making a mark in such a crowded space no doubt takes more effort, energy, and marketing dollars.
-If you market yourself as a financial planner for millennials, then you can establish yourself as an expert in a field that might not be as widely served.
+It may be appealing to market your firm to as many potential clients as possible.
+But if you market yourself as a financial planner for a specific audience, then you can establish yourself as an expert in a field that might not be as widely served.
 Honing in on this smaller group gives you the opportunity to become more well-known, which will, in turn, increase your visibility at a much higher rate.

 The homepage is the first page on your website that visitors land on, so it’s critical that you highlight your firm’s services and showcase what makes you different from your competition.